 Choosing security software for my desktop was a confusing story for me.
 Being a branded user of HP I got a copy of Norton Antivirus, and that created a problem for me.
 In general today each and every security software bundled with antivirus + antispyware and that’s why it hogs good amount of memory, so as my security software did.

 So, I had two option either change my security software or increase RAM.
 In this regard both need extra investment except free one.
 So, what should I do?

 - Stick to the same security software which I have pre-installed,

 - Look for some security software that is robust, cost-effective and hogs less memory,

 - Go to some free one.

 It’s up to you which option you choose.
 But, tweaking the software and OS gave me some bit of relaxation.
-Now, if you ask me question that, which option I would choose from the above if extra investment permit my pocket— I would have answered, “Look for a security software that is robust, cost-effective and hogs less memory“.
+Now, if you ask me a question that, which option I would choose from the above if extra investment permits my pocket— I would have answered, “Look for a security software that is robust, cost-effective and hogs less memory“.
 Why? because

-- First of all I don’t have to upgrade my RAM
+- First of all, I don’t have to upgrade my RAM

 - Secondly, robust and cost-effective that I needed to handle today’s malicious attacks

-So, keeping view to the selected option of robust, cost-effective and hogs less memory I searched with phrase “high-performance security software doesn’t slow down PC” and got across a security software from Sunbelt Software, VIPRE a Antivirus Software.
+So, keeping the view to the selected option of robust, cost-effective and hogs less memory I searched with phrase “high-performance security software doesn’t slow down PC” and got across a security software from Sunbelt Software, VIPRE an Antivirus Software.
 When I visited the site, the very first line of this software description depicts as,

 VIPRE Antivirus + Antispyware is high-performance security software that doesn’t slow down your PC like older, traditional antivirus products.